osrf/gazebo_tutorials/drcsim_vehicle_atlas/tutorial.md

     rostopic pub --once /drc_vehicle/gas_pedal/cmd std_msgs/Float64 '{ data : 1 }'

-Now the DRC Vehicle should be driving with Atlas in the passenger's seat. **There is currently a bug in the vehicle simulation that causes the vehicle to stop periodically when making driving in circles, but a fix is being investigated (see [gazebo issue 103](https://bitbucket.org/osrf/drcsim/issue/103))**.
+Now the DRC Vehicle should be driving with Atlas in the passenger's seat.
 As described a [tutorial on using rviz](http://gazebosim.org/tutorials/?tut=drcsim_visualization) and a [tutorial on the MultiSense head](http://gazebosim.org/tutorials/?tut=drcsim_multisense), you can use rviz to view the camera or laser scan data while driving.

 ## Use Atlas robot's foot to press gas pedal